All Episodes

 So what was it?

-Like what was really going on?
+Like, what was really going on?

 Absolutely.

-One of the reasons I love being an on-the-ground reporter is because I get to witness history with my own two eyes, and not many people get to say that.
+One of the reasons I love being an on-the-ground reporter is because I get to witness history with my own two eyes.

-Um, when I was in Hong Kong, I watched millions of people in the streets as they were marching.
+When I was in Hong Kong, I watched millions of people in the streets as they were marching.

 The umbrella was one of the symbols that the Hong Kongers were using over there.